tasmiahr/ai-competitive-intelligence/README.md

 Each month, three parallel data pipelines activate and feed into a single synthesis step.

 ### 📰 News Intelligence
-Scrapes Google News RSS across three query buckets per competitor — loyalty program changes, card product news, and company-level developments.
-Raw articles pass through a four-stage NLP pipeline: a guide filter removes evergreen content and listicles, exact deduplication removes identical headlines, semantic deduplication uses BERT sentence embeddings with cosine similarity to catch near-identical rewrites, and DBSCAN clustering groups articles about the same story across sources.
-Each cluster becomes a theme.
-Claude Haiku summarizes each theme in one sentence formatted as `[Competitor] [did X], [competitive implication for card products].`
+- Scrapes Google News RSS across three query buckets per competitor including loyalty program changes, card product news, and company-level developments.

+- Raw articles pass through a four-stage NLP pipeline:
+-   a guide filter removes evergreen content and listicles,
+-   exact deduplication removes identical headlines,
+-   semantic deduplication uses BERT sentence embeddings with cosine similarity to catch near-identical rewrites, and
+-   DBSCAN clustering groups articles about the same story across sources.

+- Each cluster becomes a theme, which Claude Haiku summarizes in one sentence.

 ### 📱 Social Sentiment
-Queries four subreddits — r/creditcards, r/churning, r/awardtravel, r/personalfinance — using Reddit's public JSON endpoints with no API key required.
+- Queries four subreddits r/creditcards, r/churning, r/awardtravel, r/personalfinance using Reddit's public JSON endpoints with no API key required.
 Posts mentioning each competitor are scored for sentiment and aggregated into per-competitor signals, surfacing what cardholders are actually saying rather than what press releases say.

 ### 🖼️ Visual Change Tracking
-Takes full-page Playwright screenshots of competitor card offer pages monthly.
-A Pillow pixel diff check acts as a free gatekeeper — only pages with more than 500 changed pixels are sent to Claude Vision (Sonnet).
-The changed region is cropped to its bounding box before the API call, minimizing token cost.
-Changes are classified by business impact: bonus increases, fee changes, new offers, messaging shifts, CTA changes.
+- Takes full-page Playwright screenshots of competitor card offer pages monthly.
+- A Pillow pixel diff check acts as a free gatekeeper and only pages with more than 500 changed pixels are sent to Claude Vision (Sonnet).
+- The changed region is cropped to its bounding box before the API call, minimizing token cost.
+- Changes are classified by business impact: bonus increases, fee changes, new offers, messaging shifts, CTA changes.

 All three outputs feed into a single Claude Haiku call that generates competitor summaries, an executive summary, and five market trends.
 The pipeline bakes everything into a self-contained HTML dashboard — no server, no runtime dependencies — deployed automatically to GitHub Pages on every run.